-The average life span of a quality mattress is approximately ten years.
-Mattresses older than that suffer from deteriorating comfort layers and diminished support capabilities.
+The average life span of a quality bed is eight to ten years.
+Mattresses older may not provide the level of comfort and support you need.

 - You wake up feeling more tired than when you went to sleep.

-Many of those wait too long to replace our beds.
 If you don't wake up feeling refreshed and rejuvenated, or if you feel any pain or discomfort, it is probably time to consider a new bed to ensure you get the quality of sleep you need.

 - The couch feels more comfortable than your bed.

-Concentrate on the feel of your bed.
+How does you bed feel?
 Do you feel coils or bumps?
-Your body needs a smooth comfortable sleep surface to get a regenerative night's sleep.
-Your bed should enable you to sleep through the night with minimal tossing and turning.
+Your body needs a smooth, comfortable sleep surface to get a restful night's sleep.
+Your bed should allow you to sleep through the night, with minimal tossing and turning.

 - Your bed looks worn and uneven.

 Inspect your bed regularly for sags and imprints.
-If your mattress appears uneven, worn or frayed, maybe its time to start shopping.
-The upholstery layers in all mattresses compress over time.
+If your mattress appears uneven, worn or frayed, it may be time to look at a new bed?
+The upholstery layers in mattresses compress over time.
 For optimal performance, be sure to rotate your mattress to extend its durability and renew its comfort.
-If you 'inherited' your bed from a family member or friend, chances are you need to replace it.

 - You've taken your mattress for granted.

-Mattresses are the most used yet most ignored piece of furniture in the house.
+Mattresses are the most used yet often most ignored piece of furniture in the house.
 Pay attention to your mattress.
 Do you hear creaks?
-Do you notice the surface sags or indents in certain areas and not in others?
-The condition of your mattress may come as a surprise, once you take a closer look.
+Do you notice the surface sags or there are indents in certain areas and not in others?
+The condition of your mattress may come as a surprise, once you take a closer look?